 250 to 300 mg of Caffeine a day is considered a moderate amount.
 An average 8-ounce cup of coffee contains around 100 mg, which is enough to increase alertness, concentration, and resting metabolic rate.
 Drinking more than 10 cups of coffee a day is considered excessive and can result in Caffeine poisoning.
 Daily consumption creates a physical addiction.

 Symptoms of overuse include:

 - Flushed facial skin

 - Muscle twitching and shaking

-If someone suspects they have overdosed on caffeine, they should call a local Poison Control to determine whether hospitalization is needed.
-Mixing alcohol with caffeine can increase the potency of side effects from both and can cause agitation.
-Many other drugs interact with caffeine and a person should consult a health care provider or pharmacist about possible side effects of mixing caffeine with medication.
+If someone suspects they have overdosed on Caffeine, they should call a local poison control center to determine whether hospitalization is needed.
+Mixing alcohol with Caffeine can increase the potency of side effects from both and can cause agitation.
+Many other drugs interact with Caffeine, and a person should consult a health care provider or pharmacist about possible side effects of mixing Caffeine with medication.

-A person can develop a tolerance when consuming caffeine on a regular basis and their brain cells may begin to produce more adenosine receptors to compensate for the ones blocked by caffeine.
-An increase in the number of receptors requires higher amounts of caffeine in order to feel its effects, so people who regularly drink coffee or energy drinks build up a tolerance over time.
+A person can develop a tolerance when consuming Caffeine on a regular basis, and their brain cells may begin to produce more adenosine receptors to compensate for the ones blocked by the substance.
+An increase in the number of receptors requires higher amounts of Caffeine in order to feel its effects, so people who regularly drink coffee or energy drinks build up a tolerance over time.

-Cutting off caffeine consumption abruptly or, “cold turkey,” leaves the brain with more receptors for adenosine to bind to and can produce strong feelings of tiredness, sometimes referred to as “crashing.”
-Other symptoms of caffeine withdrawals include:
+Cutting off consumption abruptly, or going “cold turkey,” leaves the brain with more receptors for adenosine to bind to and can produce strong feelings of tiredness, sometimes referred to as “crashing.”
+Other symptoms of withdrawal include: